 The Australian Rural Leadership Program (ARLP) is run by the Australian Rural Leadership Foundation (ARLF) and provides an opportunity for leadership development using challenge-based and experiential learning.

-Each year, ALFA and MLA award one scholarships to lot feeders to attend ARLP, an investment of $55,000 each.
+ALFA and MLA awarded a scholarship for lot feeders to attend ARLP, an investment of $55,000.
 For more information on the program, the scholarship and to express your interest or apply for the program click here.

 Simon Kensit of AAco’s Goonoo Feedlot, QLD, was awarded the grain fed beef industry scholarship for Course 30 of the ARLP and will share his experience on the program through regular updates as his course progresses.